HTML and CSS Fish Animation Tutorial

 Step 2: Create the Fish Structure

-Now these two elements together form the basic structure of fish.
+These two elements together form the main structure of fish.
+You add this code in the <body> tag.

 <div class="fish">